iree-org/iree/experimental/cuda2/README.md

 * Ordering: we need to defer releasing the workload to the GPU until the semaphore waits are reached on the host, or we can have some device `CUevent` to wait on.
-* Direction: host to host and host to device is mssing; we can support that with host synchronization mechanisms.
+* Direction: host to host and host to device is missing; we can support that with host synchronization mechanisms.

 #### Signal to wait analysis